monacoremo/postgrest-sessions-example/app.sql.md

 ```

-As we won't use the JWT authentication feature, PostgREST it will always switch
+As we won't use the JWT authentication feature, PostgREST will always switch
 to the `anonymous` role first.
 We will then switch roles again if the user
 is authenticated based on the session logic defined in
 [`auth.authenticate`](#authentication-hook).